cTooshi/stardew-valley-randomizer/README.md

 ## Changes from Original Randomizer

+* Bundle randomization
+  * New bundles for each room with random items selected from themed pools and random number of those items required
+  * Some bundles are completely random and select from most items in the game.
 * Crafting recipe randomization
   * Recipes are now created based on randomly selected items from a pool (not randomly selected premade recipes)
   * Crafting difficulty is balanced based on necessity of the item and difficulty of crafting the item in vanilla
+* Crop randomization
+  * Crops, including fruits, vegetables, and flowers, have randomized (made-up) names, descriptions, prices (for both seeds and crops), and attributes (trellises, scythe needed, etc.)
+* Fish randomization
+  * Fish have randomized (made-up) names, difficulty, and behavior.
+  * Locations, time-of-day, weather, and seasons are swapped as well.
 * Forageable randomization
   * Forageables for every season and location are now randomly selected from all forageables + fruit (normally from trees)
   * Every forageable appears at least once per year, and some may appear more than once